 Our Annual Plan

-- Renew and recalibrate our commitment to social justice
+- Continue to prioritize a relational aspect in our commitment to social justice

 Our Strategic Plan